 Each year from August to the new year, the logistics industry is mainly focused on one thing: peak season.
-Peak season brings high demand every year and industry professionals make sure to plan accordingly for a smooth season.
+It brings high demand every year and industry professionals make sure to plan accordingly for a smooth season.
 This year, however, peak season is forecasted to be trickier to navigate than previous seasons due to continued high demand and tight capacity.
 Below are 3 peak season trends shippers need to understand.

 High Shipping Rates